“To me, bodysurfing is the best interaction between man and nature that exists.” – Mike Stewart.

-Bodysurfing style is unique to the specific wave and how it breaks.
+Bodysurfing style is unique to the specific wave and how the wave breaks.
 For example, bodysurfers at Point Panic enjoy long rides in which they can stay in the wave pocket and perform acrobatic maneuvers like stalls and spins.
 While Wedge bodysurfers take on steep drops in which they have to angle their body differently in order to make it down the hollow wave-face.
-Furthermore, the Wedge is a heavy shorebreak wave that breaks in very shallow water, so it helps to have a little more muscle to be able to absorb a pounding.
+Furthermore, the Wedge is a heavy shore break wave that breaks in very shallow water, so it helps to have a little more muscle to be able to absorb a pounding.

 Read more details on this new retreat here.